The Residence Halls at the University of Montana are designed for single students and provide housing during Fall and Spring semesters.

 Residence Halls vs. Dorms

-Residence Halls at the University of Montana are a part of the academic mission for the students.
-Students who live in residence halls tend to do better academically and in their social adjustment at the University.
-We offer social and educational opportunities for our students within their residence hall.
+Residence Halls at the University of Montana are a part of the academic mission for students.
+Students who live in the Residence Halls tend to do better academically and in their social adjustment at the University.
+We offer social and educational opportunities for our students within their Residence Hall.